+The amount of plastic bags being used is a tremendous problem for the environment.
 Using a reusable shopping bag is something very simple we all can do.
-Many stores sell them, and there are plenty of online sources to find quality reusable shopping bags.
+Many of your local stores are selling them now.
+In addition, there are plenty of online sources to find quality reusable shopping bags.
 Look for bags with a sturdy bottom to support heavier items.
+Longer handles and roomy bags are another great feature to look for when purchasing reusable shopping bags.
 The more we all use reusable shopping bags, they will need less plastic bags in grocery stores.

 Reusable drinking straws.

 There are many reusable drinking straws on the market now.
 Plastic drinking straws are a huge contributor to plastic.
-With all take-out and restaurants offering plastic drinking straws with your drink, there are millions of plastic straws produced.
-However, there are metal drinking straws that can be reused and can eliminate tons of plastic that will either end up in a landfill or unfortunately in our oceans.
+With all the takeout and restaurants offering plastic drinking straws with your drink, there are millions of plastic straws produced.
+However, a great alternative is metal drinking straws.
+Metal straws can be reused and can eliminate tons of plastic that will either end up in a landfill or, unfortunately, in our oceans.
 This is a tiny step we can take that can lead to significant benefits for the environment in the future.

 Whenever possible, recycle.
 I say when possible because I know there are cities that still do not offer recycling services.
 Recycling can lead to environmental sustainability, because it helps to reduce the amount of waste introduced into the environment, which leads to higher pollution levels and other environmental concerns.
 There are many things that you use which can be recycled, such as newspaper, boxes, cans, glass, and plastic bottles and containers.
 Reach out to your local officials if recycling is not available in your area.